phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ## Model

-This section highlights the more interesting parts of the view.
+This section highlights the more interesting parts of the model.

 ### Model Parameters